imintel/javacv-on-centos-6/entry.md

 5. Generate make file, make and install

+	This step will take some time depending on the machine and what libraries are being built.

 			 cmake -DBUILD_SHARED_LIBS=ON -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/ ..
 			 make
 			 sudo make install

 6. Ensure Library files are there